kencx/homelab/provision/README.md

 ## Base Template

 `provision/base` contains a base template of the infrastructure for a single environment.
+It has the following goals:
+- Describes a single environment with general, default variables
+- Every change is a new versioned release

 Copy `terraform.tfvars.example` and populate the variables.

->NOTE: Credentials `proxmox_user="root@pam"` and `proxmox_password` must be used
->in place of the API token credentials if you require bind mounts.
-There is [no
->support](https://bugzilla.proxmox.com/show_bug.cgi?id=2582) for mounting bind
->mounts to LXC via an API token.